GVanDyke84/active-duty-edu/README.md

 # active-duty-edu
-deepdive pwp to assist active duty military members to maximize their education benefits
+deepdive pwp to assist active duty military members in maximizing their education benefits